CMPUT301F16T11/a2b/README.md

 - Bill Gates on talking about his predictions of A2B

-- "The new a2b app is likely to overtake the once unstoppable uber in one short weeks time"
+- "The new a2b app is likely to overtake the once unstoppable uber in one short weeks time" - Dallin Toth (CCID: toth)